JonathanJohann/Research/_posts/Data_Science/2016-12-30-Spanish-Translation-AB-Test.md

 #### By: Jonathan Johannemann
 So for this challenge, I had to confirm that a test a Spanish website's experiment of incorporating local translations to generate better conversion rates is actually negative.
 Next, I need to figure out what is happening.
 Finally, I need to make a function that one can plug and chug for future cases.

 Total time for analysis took me about 35 minutes.
+(Not happy about that, forgot some syntax with SQLite3 which slowed me down for 10 minutes.)
 For future reference, I'm going to try to find a way where I can have better proof of how much time these challenges take.
 (I find that I learn more when I put myself under pressure)

 ```python